gniquil/ember-cli-routing-service/README.md

 # Ember-cli-routing-service

-Transition routes in your components with no magic.
+Transition routes anywhere with no magic.

 ## Usage